 The WFE core competencies described below are a binding set of competencies that guide both the training and certification programs to ensure that the skills and knowledge delivered within the training program are the same set of standards evaluated within the certification program.
 The IACIS Standards Committee monitors both programs to ensure each adheres to strict guidelines of the established certification competencies.

-There are Six (6) competency areas addressed in the WFE Program:
+There are six (6) competency areas addressed in the WFE Program:

-I. 1.
+1. Virtualization

+Understanding of virtualization concepts, definitions and common technology.

+Ability to identify when virtualization has been used on a suspect computer.

+Ability to locate, mount and examine common virtual hard drives.

+Understanding of how to virtualize a suspect image.

 2. Windows Partitioning Schemes

 Ability to identify current Windows partition schemes.

 Knowledge of individual structures and system areas used by each partition scheme.